-No full-time academic or professional employee of Purchase College may have any kind of employment that is in conflict with his or her campus position.
-(Also refer to Conflict of Interest in the Ethics section.)
+No employee may engage in other employment which interferes with the performance of the employee’s professional obligation (Article XI, Title H, Policies of the Board of Trustees).
 However, faculty members are encouraged to engage in consulting work and other professional activities related to their areas of scholarly or creative specialization.
 Before entering into consulting relationships and other similar professional activities, a faculty member must inform his or her immediate supervisor and the approving authority (the director of human resources) in writing of the nature of such service to ensure that:

 Faculty members who engage in providing outside compensated services must inform those who engage them that Purchase College is not a party to the contract and that the college is not liable or responsible in any way.
 Private use of Purchase College facilities, equipment, and personnel is prohibited, and no college supplies (stationery or forms) may used in connection with the performance of these outside services.
 The college name may not be used in any official way without prior approval.